duy7590/duy7590/README.md

 ## Welcome to my cave!
 I'm Duy 👋

-## I'm a tech-lover and an amateur ukulele-ist 😄
+## I'm a data analyst Catapult.fi
-- 🔭 I’m currently working with Data Networking as a Software Developer
+- 🔭 I’m currently working with Data Analysis & consulting for big corporates in Finland
-- 🌱 I’m currently studying Machine Learning, Data Science & AI at [Aalto University][aalto]
+- 🌱 I’m currently a Master Student in Computational Data Analytics Program at [Tampere University][aalto]
 - ✨ I’m looking to make my hands dirty in data analytics and machine learning
 - ⚡ Fun fact: I love playing table-tennis 🏓 and ukulele 🎶